bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

         * Can navigate through keys

 # Technical TODO:
+* Routing
+    * When on page, page path should reflect page index.
+        * Do navigation through Gatsby.
+    * When URL loads with page path, go to that page.
+    * When URL loads without page path, go to stored page.
 * Have PitchNav own pitch navigation completely.
     * Show individual page buttons.
     * Disable pitch buttons when needed.